Ken Maumalo: 2018

 On 10 August 2018, Maumalo ran 208 metres from 22 runs during the Warriors' 18-12 triumph over the St. George Illawarra Dragons.

 Maumalo said he needed to focus on his defence due to his poor 68% tackle-efficiency that season.
 "I feel like just my defensive reads have been a little off next to Sol (centre Solomone Kata).
 I feel I can really knuckle up on that a bit better and just sticking to my tackles," he said.

 2019

 On 19 July 2019, Maumalo was ruled out of Friday night's game against the Cronulla-Sutherland Sharks due to a concussion sustained the previous weekend against the Broncos.
-He was be replaced by outside back, Blake Ayshford on the wing.
+He was replaced by outside back, Blake Ayshford on the wing.

 At the conclusion of the 2019 NRL season, Maumalo lead the NRL in post-contact metres with 1,490 and finished in the top 5 for most tries with 17.